Bishop and Laplacian Comparison Theorems on Three Dimensional Contact Subriemannian Manifolds with Symmetry: Introduction

 \section{Introduction}

 Recently, there are numerous progress in the understanding of curvature type invariants in subriemannian geometry and their applications to PDE \cite{Ju,LiZe1,LiZe2,AgLe2,BaGa1,BaGa2,BaBoGa,LiZe3}.
 In this paper, we continue to investigate some consequences on bounds of these curvature invariants.
 More precisely, we prove a Bishop comparison theorem and a Laplacian comparison theorem for three dimensional contact subriemannian manifolds with symmetry (also called Sasakian manifolds).
+Weaker results of volume comparison on Sasakian manifolds have previously been obtained in \cite{ChYa1}.
+We would like to thank Professor Chanillo for pointing this out.

 The paper is organized as follows.
 In section \ref{subriemannian}, we recall various notions in subriemannian geometry needed in this paper.
 In particular, we recall the definition of curvature $R_{11}$ and $R_{22}$ for three dimensional contact subriemannian manifolds introduced in \cite{LiZe1,LiZe2,AgLe2}.
 In section \ref{Tanaka}, we show that the curvature $R_{11}$ is closely related to the Tanaka-Webster curvature in CR geometry.
 In section \ref{spaceform}, we collect various results on the cut loci of Sasakian manifold with constant Tanaka-Webster curvature (also called Sasakian space forms).
 In section \ref{volestimate}, we give an estimate for the volume of subriemannian balls.
 In section \ref{subBishop}, we prove the subriemannian Bishop theorem which compares the volume of subriemannian balls of a Sasakian manifold and a Sasakian space form.
 We introduce the subriemannian Hessian and sub-Laplacian in section \ref{HessLaplace} and give the formula for the Laplacian of the subriemannian distance in Sasakian space form in section \ref{LaplaceSpaceForm}.
 We prove a subriemannian Hessian and a subriemannian Laplacian comparison theorem in section \ref{subLaplace}.
 As an application, we give a lower bound of the solution to the subriemannian heat equation in section \ref{ChYau}.